vishvAsa/sanskrit/vyAkaraNam/whitney/07_Chapter_III_EUPHONIC_COMBINATION.md

 short and after the particles ā́ and mā́, and optionally everywhere after a long.
 In RV., initial ch is doubled after a long vowel of ā́ only, and certain special cases after a short vowel are excepted.
-For the required usage in the other Vedic texts, see their several Prātiçākhyas.
+For the required usage in the other Vedic texts, see their several Prātiśākhyas.
 The Kāṭhaka writes for original ch (not ch from combination of t or n with
-ç: 203) after a vowel everywhere çch.
+ś: 203) after a vowel everywhere śch.
 The manuscripts in general write simple ch.

 b\.
 Opinions are still at variance as to how far this duplication has an